Skip to content

 });

-This is the same ClientCryptoKeyLink used by @nice-code/action to back the crypto identity of secure channels — including the identityMode: "required" provisioning described under Security levels.
+This is the same ClientCryptoKeyLink used across the stack to back the crypto identity of secure connections — including the identityMode: "required" provisioning described under Security Levels.

 import type { StringKeys } from "@nice-code/util";